ghlyffe/lance/README.md

 sensor noise or real-world modelling, so using this library to test for conditions that will only appear in real-world use cases is not supported.

+# Simplifying Assumptions

+* Colour sensors are always oriented downwards
+* Distance sensors are always oriented forwards
+* The robot is considered a point
+* Models contain a single hub unit
+* No hardware failures (including, e.g., motor slip)

 # Divergences

 In order to provide hardware information, the simulation layer needs to be configured with a mapping